AndrewILWilliams/ECS_bump/README.md

 ### To-do

- - [x] Go through a couple of the `climlab` tutorials and get a simple RCE model going.
+ - [x] Go through a couple of the `climlab` tutorials and get a simple SCM model going.
  - [x] Iterate through various surface temperatures and calculate the ECS for each one.
  - [ ] Calculate decomposition into $F_2x$ and $lambda_eff$ terms.